FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Calculate the offset to set the datum and contact points based on the weld type and calculation method.

-- When the type is fillet weld and the calculation method is 1D (one of xyz), set reference point 1 and contact point 1;
-- When the type is fillet weld and the calculation method is 2D (two in xyz), set datum point 1, datum point 2, contact point 1, and contact point 2;
+- When the type is fillet weld and the calculation method is 2D (two in xyz), set datum point 1, datum point 2, contact point 1, and contact point 2
-- When the type is fillet weld and the calculation method is 3D (xyz), set datum point 1, datum point 2, datum point 3, contact point 1, contact point 2, and contact point 3;
+- When the type is fillet weld and the calculation method is 3D (xyz), set datum point 1, datum point 2, datum point 3, contact point 1, contact point 2, and contact point 3
-- When the type is fillet weld and the calculation method is 2D- (two in xyz, one in rxryrz), set reference point 1, reference point 2, reference point 3, contact point 1, contact point 2, contact point 3 ;
+- When the type is fillet weld and the calculation method is 2D- (two in xyz, one in rxryrz), set reference point 1, reference point 2, reference point 3, contact point 1, contact point 2, contact point 3
-- When the type is inner and outer diameter and the calculation method is 2D2D (two in xyz), set datum point 1, datum point 2, datum point 3, contact point 1, contact point 2, and contact point 3;
+- When the type is inner and outer diameter and the calculation method is 2D2D (two in xyz), set datum point 1, datum point 2, datum point 3, contact point 1, contact point 2, and contact point 3
-- When the type is point and the calculation method is 3D (xyz), set contact point 1 and contact point 2;
+- When the type is point and the calculation method is 3D (xyz), set contact point 1 and contact point 2
-- When the type is camera and the calculation method is 3D- (xyzrxryrz), set contact point 1 and contact point 2;
+- When the type is camera and the calculation method is 3D- (xyzrxryrz), set contact point 1 and contact point 2
-- When the type is face and the calculation method is 3D- (xyzrxryrz), set contact point 1, contact point 2, contact point 3, contact point 4, contact point 5, and contact point 6;
+- When the type is face and the calculation method is 3D- (xyzrxryrz), set contact point 1, contact point 2, contact point 3, contact point 4, contact point 5, and contact point 6

 .. image:: node_editor_software/093.png
    :width: 6in